Jump Clients: Manage Settings and Install Jump Clients for Unattended Access

 If you have one or more Jumpoints set up as proxies, you can select a Jumpoint to proxy these Jump Client connections.
 That way, if these Jump Clients are installed on computers without native internet connections, they can use the Jumpoint to connect back to your Bomgar Appliance.
 The Jump Clients must be installed on the same network as the Jumpoint selected to proxy the connections.

 Add Comments, which can be helpful in searching for and identifying remote computers.
-Note that all Jump Clients deployed via this installer will have the same comments set initially
+Note that all Jump Clients deployed via this installer will have the same comments set initially, unless you check Allow Override During Installation, and use the available parameters (below) to modify the installer for individual installations.

 The installer will remain usable only as long as specified by the This Installer is Valid For dropdown.
 If someone should attempt to run the Jump Client installer after this time, installation will fail, and a new Jump Client installer will have to be created.
 This time can be set for anywhere from 10 minutes to 1 year.
 This time does NOT affect how long the Jump Client remains active.